pmitev/UPPMAX-Singularity-workshop/docs/own_container.md

 This will download 301 MB and install 500 new packages...
 It might take some time to complete, but once you are done you will have a container that will run almost everywhere - there is always a catch.

 Instead of paraview, modify the definiton file to install and run your, not necessary graphical, program.
-Few tips: gnuplot, grace, blender, povray, rasmol...
+Few tips: `gnuplot`, `grace`, `blender`, `povray`, `rasmol`, `gromacs-openmpi`  ...

 ## Building interactively in a sandbox.

 Unless you now exactly which programs and commands you need to install it might be rather tricky to assemble a recipe that will work.
 If every change requires rebuilding it becomes rather tedious work.
 Instead, we can try to build a container as we would do it interactively on the command line.

-For this purpose we will use '--sandbox' option which keeps the file structure intact.A regular build will create this folder structure in the `/tmp` then at the end will wrap everything in a single compressed **read-only** file by `mksquasfs` and delete the folder...
+For this purpose we will use `--sandbox` option which keeps the file structure intact.
+A regular build will create this folder structure in the `/tmp` then at the end will wrap everything in a single compressed **read-only** file by `mksquasfs` and delete the folder...
 The so called sandbox is writable (by root) and accessible as regular folder (by root).

 This is extremely convenient for testing purposes.
-The sandbox folder could be later converted to a regular container - but please do not do it unless you have a good reason why you are braking all the reproducible features of the container.
+The sandbox folder could be later converted to a regular container - but please do not do it unless you have a good reason why you are breaking all the reproducible features of the container.
 Instead, during the interactive build, take notes by editing the definition file and build from scratch when you think you are ready.

 Let's try this with something which might or might not  work - install jupyter with `jupyter_contrib_nbextensions` and `jupyter_nbextensions_configurator` via `pip`.